mtnhuck/psyc60_19W/README.md

-# Psych 60, Fall 2018
+# Psych 60, Winter 2019
 This repository will host resources and tutorials for Psych 60.
-They will be updated throughout the term available on the class server.
+Please bookmark this site as it will be updated with resources throughout the term.

 *Instructor: Jeremy Huckins*

-*Teaching assistant: Kirsten Ziman*
+*Teaching assistant: Lucy Owen*

-No programming experience is expected for this course, although some will be taught throughout the term and you will be expected to complete an independent project which may involve some coding.
+No programming experience is expected for this course, although some will be taught throughout the term and you will be expected to complete an independent project which will involve minimal coding.

 # Accessing Dartfs
 Data storage: We will host most of our data and tutorials for the class on dartfs.
 You have a home directory The instructions below are for accessing your home space.
 If you are enrolled in the class you *should* be authorized to access the Psych 60 space.
 Please let us know if that is not the case.